llvm/llvm-project/llvm/docs/GitHub.rst

 Backporting Fixes to the Release Branches
 -----------------------------------------
 You can use special comments on issues to make backport requests for the release branches.
-This is done by making a comment containing one of the following commands on any issue that has been added to one of the "X.Y.Z Release" milestones.
+This is done by making a comment containing the following command on any issue that has been added to one of the "X.Y.Z Release" milestones.

 ::